Saturday, July 18, 2015

 Tuesday, February 3, 2015

-Where was he going, this brother of mine?
+Where is he going, this brother of mine?
 I knew where he had been, I knew where he thought he would be going over the next several years of his life, the silver, golden, and platinum years, but melanoma stepped in and said, “Hey there, Buddy, hang on a minute.
 There’s been a change of plans.”
 My wife said that she was mad at the melanoma and I told here that hey, it’s just cancer being cancer.
 Truth told though, if I could have personified it, I would have grabbed it and choked the life out of it, and sent it back to the bowels of hell from whence it came.

 Oh, I’m not saying it doesn’t happen.
 Because I’m here to tell you it does.
 I’m hear to tell you that little brothers sometimes leave this world before big brothers.
 Oh, yes, they do.
 And it isn't pretty but it is what it is.